Niha-66/railway-ticket-cp-problem/problem.md

 In one operation, you can swap passengers in two adjacent coaches.

 Your task is to determine the minimum number of swaps required so that every passenger reaches their destination coach.
+## Note
+During an emergency evacuation, railway regulations state that senior citizens (age > 60) must remain in their assigned coach for safety reasons.
+Therefore, they cannot be swapped with other passengers.

 ## Input